OrigamiTeam/challenges/fullstack/music_playlist/README.md

 # Fullstack-challenge

-Welcome to this fullstack Flutter + Elixir (or Python or Node.js) programming challenge.
+Welcome to this fullstack Flutter + Elixir programming challenge.

 We kindly ask you to read all steps below with atention in order to maximize the chances of success.

 The task consists of developing an interaction with music playlists, respecting some rules accordingly to the plan payed by the user.
 The implementation is comprised of two applications:

 1) Mobile app in Flutter
-2) Elixir or Node.js or Python backend
+2) Elixir Phoenix backend

 ## Summary